helagro/Applied-IoT/README.md

 ### Objective

-> Describe why you have chosen to build this specific device.
-What purpose does it serve?
-What do you want to do with the data, and what new insights do you think it will give?
+- [ ] What do you want to do with the data?

 **Project Selection Decision:**
-- [x] Why you chose the project

 I have some previous experience with developing software integrating with the IKEA Tradfri product line.
 Those projects were aimed to extend the existing functionallity of the smart home system and were highly tailored to suit my own needs.
 I learned that it was both